-In the initial years, he established his studio in Delhi and engaged in wide range of creative projects in the areas of exhibition, graphic, retail and product design, for some of the top global brands.
-Given his diverse interests, he also handled Offbeat projects like developing country’s first few Go‐Karting tracks; redesigning Mumbai’s suburban trains; upgradation of copper craft in Kashmir, designing & producing some of the prominent trophies for international sports matches & Government events etc., to name a few.
+Vibhor Sogani, born in Rajasthan, India, specialised in Industrial Design from the prestigious National Institute of Design, Ahmedabad, India.
+Given his diverse interests, he engaged in a wide range of creative projects in the areas of exhibition, graphic, retail and product design, for top global brands.
+Over the years, Vibhor has exhibited his works in various design and art shows.
+He has also handled offbeat projects like developing the country’s first few go-karting tracks; redesigning Mumbai’s suburban trains, redevelopment of copper craft in Kashmir, designing and producing some of the most prominent trophies for international sports matches and government events, to name a few.

-Vibhor has been recently nominated by the Government as a member of governing council of the India Design Council.
+Multiple EDIDA winner, Vibhor has also been awarded ‘Indian Art Icon of the Year 2014’ in Singapore and has been recently nominated by the Government as a member of Governing Council of the India Design Council.